leon-thomm/ryvencore-qt/README.md

   <img src="./ryvencore_qt/resources/pics/logo.png" alt="drawing" width="50%"/>
 </p>

-`rvencore-qt` is a library for building visual node editors for Python with Qt.
-It comes from the [Ryven](https://github.com/leon-thomm/Ryven) project and will be the foundation for future Ryven versions, amongst other specialized editors.
-With ryvencore-qt you can create Ryven-like editors to optimize for a specific domain.
+`rvencore-qt` is a **Python library for building visual node editors**.
+It comes from the [Ryven](https://github.com/leon-thomm/Ryven) project and will be the foundation for future Ryven versions.
 Technically, `ryvencore-qt` provides a Qt-based frontend for what is now referred to as `ryvencore`.
-However, `ryvencore` itself is currently still included in this repository. `ryvencore` implements all the abstract functionality and can be used to easily deploy flows you made in an editor directly on the backend.
+However, `ryvencore` itself is currently still included in this repository. `ryvencore` implements all the abstract functionality and can be used to easily deploy flows directly on the backend.

-### Info
+# Details

 **Installation**